theramiyer/blog/content/post/2021/how-to-pick-privacy-friendly-services.md

 {{< toc >}}

 Let us start simple: Google owns Google Drive, Microsoft owns Microsoft OneDrive.
 They are both into advertising, though Microsoft is not as aggressive as Google is.
 Dropbox is solely a cloud storage company, with no known ties with the advertising world.
 Dropbox scores better here.
 Despite Dropbox's security issues,{{< sidenote dropbox-pw >}}Dropbox Security Bug Made Passwords Optional For Four Hours ([TechCrunch](https://techcrunch.com/2011/06/20/dropbox-security-bug-made-passwords-optional-for-four-hours/)){{< /sidenote >}} I have found it reliable.
-The drawback is that you start with a meagre {{< smallcaps "2 GB" >}} of storage.
-Sure, if you plan to store text documents and not much more, {{< smallcaps "2 GB" >}} is not bad; if you plan to store scanned documents, pictures, etc., you must look elsewhere.
+The drawback is that you start with a meagre {{< abbr "2 GB" >}} of storage.
+Sure, if you plan to store text documents and not much more, {{< abbr "2 GB" >}} is not bad; if you plan to store scanned documents, pictures, etc., you must look elsewhere.

 But we are not answering specific alternatives; we are looking at the principles that help you choose an online service.